viam-modules/viam-camera-oak/README.md

 ## Attributes and Sample Config

 The attributes for the module are as follows:
-- `sensors` (required): a list that contain the strings `color` and/or `depth`.
-The sensor that comes first in the list is designated the "main sensor" and will be the image that gets returned by `get_image` calls and what will appear in the Control tab on app.viam.
-When both sensors are requested, `get_images` will return both the color and depth outputs captured at the same timestamp, and `get_point_clouds` will also be available for use.
-See the [camera docs](https://docs.viam.com/components/camera/#api) for more details on these functions.
+- `sensors` (required): an array that contains the strings `color` and/or `depth`.
+The sensor that comes first in the array is designated the "main sensor" and will be the image that gets returned by `get_image` calls and what will appear in the Control tab on app.viam.
+When both sensors are requested, `get_point_clouds` will also be available for use, and `get_images` will return both the color and depth outputs.
+Additionally, color and depth outputs returned together will always be aligned, have the same height and width, and have the same timestamp.
+See Viam's [documentation on the Camera API](https://docs.viam.com/components/camera/#api) for more details.
 - `width_px`, `height_px`: the int width and height of the output images.
 If the OAK-D cannot produce the requested resolution, the component will be configured to the closest resolution to the given height/width.
-Therefore, the image output size will not always match the input size.
-Color and depth outputs will always output with the same height and width.
+Therefore, the image output size will not always match the input size. `height_px` defaults to `400`, and `width_px` defaults to `640`.
 - `frame_rate`: the float that represents the frame rate the camera will capture images at.
-- `debug`: the bool that determines whether the module will log debug messages in `std.out`.
-Note: make sure you also use the `-debug` flag when starting the Viam server in order for debug logs to be piped properly e.g. `viam-server -debug -config /etc/viam.json`.
+Defaults to `30.0`.

 ```
 {
   "components": [